 Some of the well-known functions of the liver include the following:

-- Processing of haemoglobin to be used of its iron content (the liver stores iron)
+Processing of hemoglobin to be used of its iron content (the liver stores iron)

-Clearing the blood from any kind of medicine and other poisonous substances
+Clearing the blood from any medicine and other poisonous substances

 Liver Function Test